-At the enormous open-air museum of The Old Town in Aarhus, you get to live and breathe history, walking the streets of buildings dating as far back as the 17th century.
+At the enormous open-air museum of The Old Town in Aarhus, you get to live and breathe Denmark's history, walking the streets of buildings dating as far back as the 17th century.
 Silkeborg Museum invites you to meet Tollundmanden – an incredibly well-preserved bog body from 400 BC.

 Approximately 1200 years ago, the Vikings settled in Aarhus and you can explore this long and rich history at Aarhus’ Viking museum, Moesgård Museum.
 The museum houses ancient rune stones and reconstructed Viking houses.
 It is temporarily closed until October 2014, when it will open again in a new state-of-the-art building.